peterkaminski/about-obsidian/Obsidian, an On-Ramp to Massive Wiki.md

 - watch about Obsidian (Pete's preso, wiki, and just search on YouTube)
 	- try Obsidian
-		- feel like you "get it"
+		- feel like you "get it" with Obsidian
+			- try Massive Wiki :-)